Gaza War (2008–2009): Ground invasion

 As Israeli tanks and troops seized control of large parts of the Gaza Strip, tens of thousands of Gazans fled their homes amid artillery and gunfire, and flooded into the inner parts of Gaza city.
 On 5 January, IDF forces began operating in the densely populated urban centers of Gaza.
 Gun battles broke out between the IDF and Hamas on the streets of Gaza as the IDF surrounded the city.
 IDF combat units were sent in to capture Hamas fighters, and were met with grenades and mortar fire.
 The Israeli military said that 80–100 Hamas fighters were killed and 100 captured during heavy ground fighting.
 Some 40 rockets and mortar shells were fired at Israel, injuring four civilians.
-Israel continued to launch airstrikes and naval bombardments.

 On 6 January, heavy fighting took place between Israeli troops and Palestinian militants on the outskirts of the northern district of Gaza City, while Israeli helicopter gunships pounded militant positions.
 The IDF reportedly widened its attacks to Khan Yunis in southern Gaza, after heavy fighting on the edges of Deir al-Balah in central Gaza.
 The Al Fakhura school was hit by Israeli mortar fire, and reports on deaths and if militants were among the casualties varied.
 The attack was originally reported as being on the school.
 In northern Gaza City, Palestinian gunmen ambushed an Israeli patrol, killing one soldier and wounding four.
 The patrol returned fire, hitting some of the gunmen, while in Jabalya, an Israeli tank fired a shell into an abandoned building as Golani Brigade soldiers were taking cover in it, killing 3 soldiers and wounding 24.
 The casualties were extracted under the cover of heavy artillery fire and helicopters dropping illumination bombs.
 In a separate friendly fire incident, an Israeli officer was killed by a misdirected artillery shell.
 In all, at least 70 Palestinians and 5 Israelis were killed on 6 January.